talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

             - Course C11 (MATH130)
                 - Allocation change from Section S26 to S27 occurred 3 times
             - Course C17 (PHYS131)
-                - Allocation change from Section S39 to S37 occurred 1 times
+                - Allocation change from Section S39 to S37 occurred 2 times
+                    - One of this was for student 220112256, who had 1 added course request, for STAT130
                 - Allocation change from Section S38 to S37 occurred 1 times
             - Course C14 (MATH150)
                 - Allocation change from Section S33 to S32 occurred 2 times